people in glass corner office

 4. Select ‘PAYE for Employers’.

-5. At the bottom of the page on the right-hand side there is a section called ‘employment related securities’.
+5. At the bottom of the page on the right-hand side, go to the section ‘employment-related securities’.
 Select ‘Register a scheme or arrangement’ and follow the on-screen instructions.

 While we are not able to register schemes directly, should we be instructed to act as your ERS agent, we would be more than happy to assist you with this process if required via meetings and conference calls.